The Lessons of Participative Leadership

 A sturdy and successful product management team relies on the diversity of each individual with distinct backgrounds and perspectives coming together.

-If you’re an individual with a calling to be an exceptional and profound product leader, you have certainly questioned what makes a product leader a great one.
-As you will find, the answer negates that excellent product leaders build both people and products.
+If you’re an individual with a calling to be an exceptional and profound product leader, you have certainly questioned what it takes.
+As you will find, one of the commonalities is that they build both people and products.

-Participative leaders recognize the effects of giving precedence to diversity when building their product teams.
-Because they understand their limitations, they can realize the experiences and strengths needed to balance out what they may lack.
+Participative leaders recognize the positive effects of diversity when building their product teams.
+Especially when leaders understand their limitations, they can realize the experiences and strengths needed to balance out what they may lack - remedied by a diverse team.
 These leaders engage and groom more intelligent team members.

 Additionally, they encourage their team members to voice their concerns and bring innovative ideas to help solve customer problems that exist today and in the future.
 These product team members challenge assumptions of the status quo and bring in disparate perspectives.